Here's What We Plan to Be Offering Soon:

 So we've engaged some of the most accomplished

-musical talents to be found in the Greater Bay Area today.
+musical talents to be found in the Greater Bay Area.

 We beg to introduce